top of page

 The person you choose to be your agent should be someone you trust implicitly.
 It can be a family member, a close friend, or even a professional advisor.
 What's important is that they have your best interests at heart and are capable of handling the responsibilities which come with the position.
 While it is common to appoint a family member, it is essential to consider their availability and willingness to take on such a role.

-To ensure your power of attorney is recognized and respected, it is advisable to consult with an attorney who specializes in estate planning and elder law.
+To ensure your Powers of Attorney is recognized and respected, it is advisable to consult with an attorney who specializes in estate planning and elder law.
 They can guide you through the process, help you choose the right person, and ensure all legal requirements are met.

 What Happens to Powers of Attorney After Death?